by Dr. R. Turchaninov and Dr. P. Novakovic

 Consider the anatomical landmarks shown in the video: the straight dashed line indicates the edge of the sacrum, while the U-shaped dashed line indicates the greater trochanter.
 The sacroiliac joint is located at the upper end of the straight dashed line.

-Start with the application of friction using compressed fingertips along, and later across, the insertion of the gluteus maximus muscle into the edge of the sacrum.
-To reinforce the effect of the cross-fiber friction, the practitioner may also use the thumb.
+Start by applying friction using compressed fingertips along with, and later across, the gluteus maximus muscle is inserted into the edge of the sacrum.
+The practitioner may also use the thumb to reinforce the effect of the cross-fiber friction.

 The next area addressed is the insertion of the gluteus maximus into the posterior edge of the greater trochanter.
 Apply cross-fiber friction there.
 Pay attention to the position of the thumb during the strokes.

-Finally, work at the insertion of the gluteus maximus into the lateral surface of the sacroiliac joint.
-Apply friction along the fibers of the gluteus maximus and try to push the tissue laterally.
+Finally, work at inserting the gluteus maximus into the lateral surface of the sacroiliac joint.
+Apply friction along the gluteus maximus fibers and try to push the tissue laterally.
 Next, change the direction of the friction to cross-fiber friction and increase pressure.
-If the area is very sensitive, use the compressed tips of the 2nd to 4th fingers; if it isn’t, use the thumb.
+If the area is very sensitive, use the compressed tips of the 2nd to 4th fingers; if not, use the thumb.

 b.
 Work at the insertion of the piriformis muscle